percona/psmysql-docs/README.md

 - Unique - do not duplicate existing tickets
 - Scoped to a single issue - only one issue per report

-## Licensing
+## License

-Percona is dedicated to **keeping open source open**.
-Whenever possible, we strive to include permissive licensing for both our software and documentation.
-For this project, we are using version 2 of the GNU General Public License (GPLv2).
+Percona Server for MySQL documentation is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-## How to get involved
+## Contribute to the documentation

 We encourage contributions and are always looking for new members that are as dedicated to serving the community as we are.
 The [Contributing Guide](https://github.com/percona/psmysql-docs/blob/8.0/contributing.md) contains how you can contribute.